LearnersGuild/cos/GLOSSARY.md

 ## Accountability
 I take ownership of my areas of responsibility.
 I am willing to give an accurate recollection of my actions at any time.
-I strive to know the impact of my actions and take all of my impact into account
+I strive to know the impact of my actions and take all of my impact into account.

 ## Apprentice
 The apprentice stage is the first stage of learning a craft.
 Learners admitted to a chapter begin their journey as an apprentice.
 Apprentices are paid an optional minimal stipend and their primary responsibility is to advance the learning of everyone in their cohort, including themselves.

+## Being with Others
+I am present and honest in my interactions with people.

+## Belonging
+I feel like I am an integral part of the organization/team/pair.
+I have a place here.

 ## Chapter
 Chapters are the centers of learning within Learners Guild.
 They are communities of practice designed for intensive, deliberate learning and growth.